Jerky Making is Deliciously Simple!

 Cook at low heat in your oven or in a Dehydrator.
 Don't worry - the Cure is included with the Jerky Seasoning, makes cooking at low temperatures safe while adding flavor and color.

 How To Make Jerky With An LEM Jerky Cannon:

 Some Facts About Jerky Making:

-• Cure should be used at a rate not to exceed 1/4 level teaspoon per pound of meat.
-No more.
+- Cure should be used at a rate to not exceed 1/4 teaspoon per pound of meat.

 - Enhance the flavor of your finished product

 - To store your jerky for longer periods us a vacuum sealer to keep for months withour freezer burn.